AlbaXIII/build.mt/README.md

 **Form Resubmission**

-Upon manual an auth user leaving a comment and manually reloading the page, the form resubmits and sends the comment a second time.
+Upon an auth user leaving a comment and manually reloading the page, the form resubmits and sends the comment a second time.
 This is unlikely to be encountered by an average user but will be fixed in future realeases by adjusting the comment view.

 ![Build.mt comment form resubmission](assets/readme_screenshots/form-resubmission.PNG)